Author: Katie Le | Katie’s Test Kitchen

 - 1/4 tsp of ground black pepper

-– mushroom seasoning and salt to season the broth if needed
+- mushroom seasoning, sugar and salt to taste if needed

 Others and Garnishes